-Our current campus allows us to host three residents at a time in private living spaces: The Loft, Little House and Grimm-Schultz Farmstead.
+Currently, Volland is able to host three residents at a time in private living spaces: The Loft, Little House and Grimm-Schultz Farmstead.
 Most of the living spaces and studios are accessed by stairs.
 Each living space has a fully equipped kitchen and laundry room.
 Towels and linens are provided.
+There are no sinks in the studios.
+If your medium or practice is exceedingly messy, arrangements can be made.
+Please make a note in your application.

 Living and studio spaces are provided free of charge.
 A $200 stipend is awarded to all who are accepted.
 Each resident is responsible for their travel and living expenses including food, toiletries and art supplies.
-Once a week, a resident dinner will be hosted, otherwise you must provide your own meals.
+Artists are responsible for their own meals.
+Shared evening meals are a pleasant time for interaction and may be arranged by the residents, at their discretion

 at The Volland Store